Camp Fire River Bend | Camp Tannadoonah

 Youth Code of Conduct

-This Code of Conduct was designed to support a safe, appropriate, engaging, and meaningful experience for all youth participants at Camp Fire and Camp Tannadoonah events.
+This Code of Conduct was designed to support a safe, appropriate, engaging, and meaningful experience for all youth participants at all Camp Fire programs and events events.
 With youth coming from all different backgrounds and walks of life, we expect that participants will act with kindness and respect towards staff, volunteers, and other youth.

-The following code applies to all participants at Camp Fire and Camp Tannadoonah.
-When you register your camper(s) for Camp Tannadoonah or other Camp Fire programs, we ask that you review this code with them.
+The following code applies to all participants at each of our Camp Fire programs - summer camp, and before and after school.
+When you register your camper(s) for summer camp or any other Camp Fire programs, we ask that you review this code with them.
 You will be asked to sign a statement indicating that you have reviewed, and agree to, these policies.
 You can also download a PDF of this document here.

 Camp Fire’s top priority is keeping our participants safe.
 We are committed to creating an environment for youth that is safe, nurturing, empowering, and that promotes growth and success.